ramgad/multicloud-terraform-kubernetes-iac/README.md

 Terraform-iac contains step by step guide to provision Kubernetes clusters on public code using the terraform code (library) and shell scripts

-This repo helps in creating the Kubernetes cluster with Portworx embedded on various cloud providers such as aws, azure, gcloud with portworx installed
+This repo helps in creating the Kubernetes cluster on various cloud providers such as aws, azure, gcloud with few test services installed

 ## PreRequisites